Skip to main content

 There are some limitations on how custom component libraries can be used.
 If these limitations prevent you from using custom component libraries, you can use the legacy custom components feature.

-• Custom component libraries aren't yet supported when interacting with certain other Retool features, including:
+• Custom component libraries aren't supported in Retool Mobile

 • Custom component library descriptions cannot be edited.